fuguefoundation/ff-docs/source/appendix.rst

 .. _Decentralized Autonomous Organization:
 **Decentralized Autonomous Organization (DAO)** - An organization represented by rules encoded within a smart contract and controlled by shareholders of a digital asset (token) and not influenced by a central authority.

 .. index:: !
+Effective Altruism
+.. _Effective Altruism:
+**Effective Altruism** - The act of considering evidence and analysis to determine how we can effectively use resources to help others the most.

+.. index:: !
 Ethereum
 .. _Ethereum:
 **Ethereum** - A global, open-source platform for decentralized applications.
 Ether (ETH) is the native token or cryptocurrency for the Ethereum network.